andrewtran1995/automaticity-model/README.md

 Automaticity model for the Ashby lab.

 ### Using the model
 The model's main entry point is `automaticityModel.m`.
-For performance reasons, it has been written to be compatible with code generation.
+For performance reasons, it is compatible with code generation.

 ### Requirements
 * MATLAB R2018A